-If biosolids are removed for use or disposal on a routine basis, then monitoring should be scheduled at regular intervals throughout the year.
+^{} If biosolids are removed for use or disposal on a routine basis, then monitoring should be scheduled at regular intervals throughout the year.
 If biosolids are stored for an extended period of time prior to use or disposal, then monitoring may occur either at regular intervals, or prior to use or disposal corresponding to tonnage accumulated during the period of storage.

 c.
 Class 1 facilities (facilities with pretreatment programs or other facilities designated as Class 1 by the Regional Administrator) and Federal facilities with >5 mgd influent flow shall sample biosolids twice per year for pollutants listed under CWA section 307(a), using best practicable detection limits.
+Although the permittee is required to implement a pretreatment program due to the size of GWA's combined system, bi-annual biosolids sampling is required only for facilities receiving waste streams from industrial users.